 Children manage their behaviour, cooperate, take turns and share.
-The children were well behaved, polite and enjoyed interacting together and with the child minder during the inspection.
-The children also interacted with us and asked questions or brought us their many creations from building the animals.
-We saw that they showed affection for each other and the child minder either holding hands or with spontaneous hugs.
+The children were well behaved, and enjoyed interacting together and with the child minder during the inspection.
+The children also interacted with us brought us their toys to look at.
+Children enjoyed spontaneous hugs from the child minder and were very comfortable in the service.